liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/CONTRIBUTING.md

 Which will install all needed dependencies.

-## Repo organization
+## Project organization

-The repo is a yarn workspace with several projects contained in the `packages` folder.
+The project is a Yarn workspace with several projects contained in the `packages` folder.

 Other auxiliary folders are: